The Car Alarm LED…

 Here is a Subaru Impreza instrument cluster which is on the bench displayed as if in exploded view:

-It’s the sort of job I prefer doing in my own garage rather then on the road as it can be a fiddly process.
+It’s the sort of job I prefer doing in my own garage rather than on the road as it can be a fiddly process.
 I have an air compressor which is great for blasting any dust out of the way.

 Some cars even give you the perfect location to for an LED.
 Take this S13 Nissan Silvia for example:

-Personally I like the look of a red LED in the instrument cluster as it looks like a factory option, but the blue LED shines up well in the dark and reflects off the glass lighting up half the car.
+Personally, I like the look of a red LED in the instrument cluster as it looks like a factory option, but the blue LED shines up well in the dark and reflects off the glass lighting up half the car.

 Here is another Nissan Skyline where the customer wanted a subtle install so we picked a 3mm LED